In this no-code tutorial, you'll learn how to automatically generate AI voiceover videos using ElevenLabs' text-to-speech API, Creatomate, and Zapier.

 Next, insert a new record into the table.
 Let's use the following AI-generated content:

-On the Trigger page, select the table you've just created, and click Continue:
+To configure the trigger, select the table you've just created:

 Now, let's map the video script and the background images to the template as follows: